acorn-io/AutoGPT.js/tutorial.md

 acorn run -n autogptjs .
 ```

+And acorn will take care of rest!

 ## Conclusion
+Acorn is an application packaging and deployment framework that simplifies running apps on Kubernetes.
 AutoGPT.js is designed to offer an intuitive, user-friendly interface coupled with the robust capabilities of AutoGPT.
 By following this tutorial, users can effortlessly deploy and access and utilize AI from their web browsers empowered by Acorn, making tasks like code generation, web search, and local file access more efficient and effective.
 Explore the world of opportunities unlocked by AutoGPT.js, where AI is not just a tool but a companion in achieving your objectives.